bgins/clock-transport-poc/spec.md

 On the Server:

 - The Server may receive Local Data from a Client at any time
-- The Server updates the Shared Data with any changes in Local Data
+- The Server updates Server Data with any changes in Local Data
-- The Server sends the updated Shared Data to each Client immediately after the update (should the Server send updates to the Client that requested the update?)
+- The Server sends the updated Server Data to each Client immediately after the update (should the Server send updates to the Client that requested the update?)

 On the Client:

-- The Client may receive Shared Data from the Server at any time
+- The Client may receive Server Data from the Server at any time
+- The Client caches Server Data until moments before Loop Start, at which point:
-- The Client syncs their Local Data with Shared Data moments before Loop Start
+  1. The Client updates their Local Data with the changes in Server Data
-- The Client sends Local Data updates to the Server immediately after sync but before Loop Start
+  2. The Client sends the updated version of Local Data to the Server

 ## Transport

 Each Client has a play and a pause button.
+When a client clicks the play button, they enter a playing state.
+When a client presses the pause button, they enter a stopped state.

-These transport controls control local activity, but should not interrupt synchronization with Shared Data.
+The transport controls determine local activity, but should not interrupt synchronization with Server Data.

-When a Client is playing:
+When a Client is in a playing state:

 - Their Clock is running
-- They play across Local Data
+- The Client refers to Local Data to play notes or show visual feedback
-- They send updates to the Server
+- The Client sends updates to the Server
 - The Server sends updates to the Client and the Client updates Local Data

-When a Client is paused:
+When a Client is in a stopped state:

 - Their Clock is stopped
-- They do not play across Local Data
+- The Client does not play notes or show visual feedback
-- They do not send updates to the Server
+- The Client does not send updates to the Server
 - The Server sends updates to the Client and the Client updates Local Data

 ## Persistence